jbossdemocentral/mobile-bpms-clientapp-integration-demo/README.md

 Notes
 -----
-This project is a bare git repo
+This project is a bare git repo for the client app that can be imported into RH MAP.

 Supporting Articles
 -------------------